 Narrated `Abdullah bin `Amr: The Prophet (ﷺ) never used bad language neither a “Fahish nor a Mutafahish.
 He used to say “The best amongst you are those who have the best manners and character.”
 (Sahih al-Bukhari 3559)

 The advice of Luqman A.S holds significant respect because the pieces of advice are coming from a really wise person who has been mentioned by Allah Almighty in His Holy Quran about which Allah

 “This is the Book about which there is no doubt, a guidance for those conscious of Allah.”
 (Quran 2:2)

-Thus, the advice mentioned in the book of guidance shows how vital they’re for us.
-If we ponder over it in-depth, we can see that they teach the best of moral and ethical values as it teaches to fulfill the duties from Allah Almighty as well as fulfill the rights of people as well.
+Thus, the advice mentioned in the book of guidance shows how vital they are for us.
+If we ponder over it in-depth, we can see that they teach the best of moral and ethical values as they teach to fulfill the duties of Allah Almighty as well as fulfill the rights of people.
 Each piece of advice is life-changing for a person as following it will lead to success in this world as well as in the hereafter.